 Among the hockey players, Harry Mews went to Ontario, after the war, where he was a sales representative for the Goodyear Tire and Rubber Co.
 Ltd. of Canada.
 When he returned to St. John’s in 1927, he went into insurance and municipal politics.
 He served as the city’s eighth mayor from 1949 to 1965.

-Sergeant Marmaduke Winter would, by December’17, be at Wandsworth Hospital in London recovering from a bullet wound in the back.
+Sergeant Marmaduke Winter would, by December of 1917, be at Wandsworth Hospital in London recovering from a bullet wound in the back.
 In the summer of 1918, Newfoundland Prime Minister Sir John Crosbie came to see him there, and the regimental band was on hand, too, to play as Sergeant Winter received his Military Medal, having (as the citation read) “displayed great personal bravery in attacking two snipers single handed and killing them.”